PacificBiosciences/paraphase/README.md

 ## Interpreting the output

-Paraphase produces a few output files in the directory specified by `-o`, with the specified or default prefix.
+Paraphase produces a few output files in the directory specified by `-o`, with the specified or default sample prefix.
+The fixed `paraphase` portion can be customized with `--file-prefix`.

 1. `.vcf` in `${prefix}_paraphase_vcfs` folder.
 A VCF file is written for each region (gene family).
 More descriptions on the VCF can be found [here](docs/vcf.md).